-Implementation Aspects.
+Proof-of-the-Concept.
 Algorithms were developed for the generation and completion of object and activity models, and to derive simple and compound process models.
 Object-centered models were formalized and their soundness criteria defined.
-To assure the execution, advanced verification, instances migration and interoperability of the target models, a mapping to YAWL was defined.
-As the set of object-centered models can be considered a high-level domain-specific language to lower-level constructs provided by YAWL, syntax specification and model-to-model transformations were defined using ASF+SDF.
+To assure the execution, advanced verification, instances migration and the interoperability of the target models, a mapping to YAWL was defined.
+Its formal structure, composition and multiple-instance support, non-local behavior and notational convenience, turns YAWL the natural candidate.
+For a fully mapping, both proclets addition and the resource-view construct of newYAWL additions (based on multi-colored places) were used.

+As the set of object-centered models can be considered a high-level domain-specific language to lower-level constructs provided by YAWL, syntax specification and model-to-model transformations were defined using the ASF+SDF engine.